 If you remain resentful, confused, hostile, and unclear about something that’s happened in the past, your physical body will also start feeling the toll.

-Dr. Steven Standiford, the Chief of Surgery at the Cancer Treatment Factilities of America, remarks that remembering these sad thoughts makes one nervous and causes inner turmoil (6).
+Dr. Steven Standiford, the Chief of Surgery at the Cancer Treatment Facilities of America, remarks that remembering these sad thoughts makes one nervous and causes inner turmoil (6).
 Naturally, this causes an abnormal surge in the cortisone and adrenalin levels in the body.
-In turn, this decreases the amount of cells that kill threats to the body.
+In turn, this decreases the number of cells that kill threats to the body.

 Stewing over a problem causes the body to continuously release cortisol, and this isn’t good.
-Choosing not to forgive will simply make you more sick, and keep you from getting better.
+Choosing not to forgive will simply make you sicker, and keep you from getting better.

 How To Forgive?